-Assistant Professor & Director of Pediatric Epilepsy Surgery, Department of Neurosurgery
+Assistant Professor of Neurosurgery, Director of Pediatric Epilepsy Surgery

 Dr. Nagahama is an assistant professor of neurosurgery at Rutgers – Robert Wood Johnson Medical School in New Brunswick, New Jersey, who specializes in epilepsy surgery and pediatric neurosurgery.
 He serves as Director of Pediatric Epilepsy Surgery.